GaboGit09/GaboGit09/README.md

 - 🔧 I’m currently pursuing university studies in Data Science.
 - 💡 I’m curious about Machine Learning and IA tools.
-- 📖 I’m currently learning SQL, Python, Java.
+- 📖 I’m currently learning Python for Data Science, SQL (beginner),  Java (beginner).
 - ❄️ I’m looking for an opportunity.
 - 📫 How to reach me  gabrielerogo.cr@gmail.com.